Remote Desktop Gateway

 5. Close the Preferences window, and click the + (Plus) button and click Add PC to create a new connection, configured as follows:

-- PC name: Your computer's full hostname.
+- PC name: The computer you're trying to connect to's full hostname.

 - User Account: The account we previously set up

 7. Close the Add PC window, and double-click your newly-listed PC to connect.